 The figures on heart and circulatory diseases show how important it is to keep your heart healthy and stay well.
 This is particularly important if you have one or more risk factors.

 Here are some important ways to keep your heart healthy and reduce your risk of heart and circulatory diseases:

-Manage stress levels by finding a regular relaxation practice that works for you, whether it is walking in nature or mindfulness.
+- Manage stress levels by finding a regular relaxation practise that works for you, whether it is walking in nature or mindfulness.